BrunoComitre/python-resource-inventory/README.md

 - [aioadb](https://pypi.org/project/aioadb/) - A minimal async adb implementation.
 - [Authlib](https://github.com/lepture/authlib) - The ultimate Python library in building OAuth, OpenID Connect clients and servers.
 JWS,JWE,JWK,JWA,JWT included.
 - [Numpy](https://pypi.python.org/pypi/numpy) - Library for arrays and mathematical functions.
-- [Virtualenv](https://virtualenv.pypa.io/en/stable/) - It's a tool for creating isolated Python environments.
-The basic problem to be solved is one of the dependencies and versions and indirectly permissions.
 - [Pandas](https://pandas.pydata.org/) - It's an Open Source library, licensed by BSD, which provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 - [CharmPy](https://charmpy.readthedocs.io/en/latest/) - It's a high level parallel and distributed programming structure with a simple and powerful API, based on Python migrable objects and remote method invocation; built on top of an adaptable C / C ++ runtime system that provides speed, scalability and dynamic load balancing.
-- [Pip](https://pypi.org/project/pip/) - It's a package management system used to install and manage software packages written in the Python programming language.
 - [Urllib](https://docs.python.org/3/library/urllib.html) - It's a Python module for searching URLs.
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - It's a Python package for analyzing HTML and XML documents.
 - [pywebview](https://github.com/r0x0r/pywebview) - pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.